syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### How to change the change page size

-Page size can be customized for the exported document using the `PageSize` property in `GanttPdfExportProperties`.
+The PDF export functionality allows you to customize the page size of the exported document using the `PageSize` property in the `GanttPdfExportProperties` class.
 The default page size for the exported document is Letter.

 Supported page sizes are: